galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 ![Sparse AE architecture](/images/autoencoders/sparse.png)
 <footer>
     <cite title="Sparse Autoencoder architecture">
-        Do not contraint the number of hidden units, make the network learn to turn off the right ones.
+        Do not constraint the number of hidden units, make the network learn to turn off the right ones.
     </cite>
 </footer>